jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

 OPTIONS: toc:nil
 Status: draft

-I've redone how my services are structured.
+I redid how my services are structured.
 Instead of running each project on a separate VM, they're now all running on a dedicated hetzner machine.
-In other words, I'm renting an entire machine.
-The services are separated trough multiprocessing.
 The configruation is done with nix.
 That is to say, any change on the machine is reflected within nix files, in theory.